BlenderCN-Org/blender-ocio-configs/README.md

 Targets
 -------

-* Transforms into the linearized sRGB / 709 space from AdobeRGB for photographic assets such as textures.
 * A broadcast clamped BT.709.
 * Imports for BT.601 which use the same transfer as BT.709, but a different color matrix.